get-glu/glu/docs/guides/gitops-implementation.md

 When it comes to writing, again we look to the file in the path dictated by metadata from the phase.

 Here, we're taking the image digest from our receiving `r *AppResource` and setting it on the target container in our deployment pod spec.
-Finally, we're rewriting our target file with the new updated contents of our deployment.
+Finally, we're rewriting our target file with the newly updated contents of our deployment.

 ## The Triggers